czhangy/UCLA-Core/Upper-Divs/CS-M152A/Labs/Lab-1/README.md

 - Complete workshop 1

+  - Read, understand, and answer questions about the code's clock divider
+  - Read, understand, and answer questions about the code's button debouncing
+  - Read, understand, and answer questions about the code's register file

 - Complete workshop 2

+  - Clean up the UART simulation output
+  - Modify the testbench to make use of `seq.code` to load instructions
+  - Design instructions that can print out the Fibonacci series on the UART

 ## Deliverables

 - Demo
   - [ ] Translate and demo the UART console of the following commands
-  - [ ] Workshop 2
+  - [ ] Complete and demo the contents of Workshop 2

 - Submission
-  - [ ] Read the implementation code and finish workshop 1
+  - [ ] Read the implementation code and finish Workshop 1
   - [ ] Include results in the report